tduek/car_listing/README.md

 Google doesn't index JS apps, so this was just annoying.
 I just render the same views in Rails that Backbone would generate for the given URL, and I tack on all the Backbone kickoff logic.

 Eventually, and this is a big eventually, I'd like to port the whole app over to Node and run Backbone in both the front and Backend somehow to serve up the HTML snapshots without any duplication of view code.
-I heard of Airbnb did something like this.
+I heard Airbnb did something like this.
 Haven't looked into it much.

 ## TODO